PureStorage-OpenConnect/vertica/vertica-poc/README.md

 ## Configure Access to the Vertica Management Console GUI
 Once you can browse to MC GUI, there are a few necessary initial steps to gain access:
 1. Accept the terms and conditions on the first screen
 2. Set the password for the MC administrator (`dbadmin` by default).
-The default `dbadmin` password set up by the playbook is `vertica1$`, so using that here will help keep things consistent.
+The default `dbadmin` password set up by the playbook is `vertica1$`, so using `Vertica1$` here will help keep things consistent while meeting password complexity rules for the MC.
 Set the UNIX group name for the administrator to be `verticadba`.
 3. Select using the Management Console for authentication.
 (Using LDAP is an option but way beyond the scope of this README.)
 4. Click "Finish".
 It'll take several minutes to configure everything and make the Management Console available.
 Refresh the browser after a few minutes if it still doesn't seem to be back.
-5. Once you see the authentication box, log in with the username and password you configured in the previous steps (e.g., `dbadmin/vertica1$`).
+5. Once you see the authentication box, log in with the username and password you configured in the previous steps (e.g., `dbadmin/Vertica1$`).
 6. You'll see an initial login dialog with pointers to Vertica documentation.
 Review the docs if desired, and dismiss the dialog.
 7. On the main screen, click the "Import database" button to import the new database into the Management Console.
 8. Put in the IP address of the first Vertica node in the cluster (`vertica-node001`) and click "Next".